AngeloFilaseta/ds-rt-2024-monitoring-slides/content/index.md

 # Evaluation

 {{% multicol %}}{{% col class="col-8"%}}
-- A morphogenesis process is used as a case study for evaluation.
+- An experiment from the literature is used as a case study for evaluation.
-  - It implements an extended version of the *Vascular Morphogenesis Controller* algorithm in **Aggregate Computing** <small>[2]</small>.
+  - It implements an extended version of the *Vascular Morphogenesis Controller* algorithm in **Aggregate Computing** <small>[3]</small>.

-- **Nodes** are depicted as circles, while **communication channels** are represented by lines.
-- The <strong style=" color:#006666">cyan</strong> and <strong style="color:#6B5000">yellow</strong> areas represent different kinds of resources, attracting the growth of the structure.
-- The algorithm begins with a single node and will generate more according to the environmental conditions.
+- The algorithm begins with a *single node* and will gradually generate more according to the environmental conditions.

 {{% /col %}}
 {{% col class="col-4"%}}
 {{< figure src="oneroot.gif" width="150%">}}